-- 6.41 Walking Bosses or Foremen will not be eligible for benefits under this Pay Guarantee Plan while they work continuously on a steady basis for an employer and are covered by a guarantee for which that employer is responsible.
+6.41 Walking Bosses or Foremen will not be eligible for benefits under this Pay Guarantee Plan while they work continuously on a steady basis for an employer and are covered by a guarantee for which that employer is responsible.
 Walking Bosses and Foremen will be eligible for benefits under this Plan if they are "hall men," that is, customarily available for work for various employers and dispatched by the hall to such work as required.
-When a worker ceases to work on a steady basis for an employer and becomes a "hall man," he or she will be added to the eligibility list described in Section 6.42 if he or she satisfies the requirements of that section. - 6.42 The PGP eligibility list shall include only those registered workers who in the preceding payroll year were paid at least a basic 1-week vacation. - 6.43 An individual who is on the eligibility list will be eligible for Pay Guarantee Plan benefits for any week in which he or she was available for work on the five days, Monday through Friday, inclusive, and failure to meet this availability requirement shall disqualify the employee from the participation in Pay Guarantee Plan benefits for the week in which the failure occurs.
-For each full day of work by an individual on a Saturday and/or Sunday, the individual's weekly availability requirement as defined in this Section shall be reduced by one day. - 6.431 When a paid holiday is observed on Monday through Friday, a worker on the eligibility list will be eligible for Pay Guarantee Plan benefits for such week by being avail-
+When a worker ceases to work on a steady basis for an employer and becomes a "hall man," he or she will be added to the eligibility list described in Section 6.42 if he or she satisfies the requirements of that section.

+6.42 The PGP eligibility list shall include only those registered workers who in the preceding payroll year were paid at least a basic 1-week vacation.

+6.43 An individual who is on the eligibility list will be eligible for Pay Guarantee Plan benefits for any week in which he or she was available for work on the five days, Monday through Friday, inclusive, and failure to meet this availability requirement shall disqualify the employee from the participation in Pay Guarantee Plan benefits for the week in which the failure occurs.
+For each full day of work by an individual on a Saturday and/or Sunday, the individual's weekly availability requirement as defined in this Section shall be reduced by one day.

+6.431 When a paid holiday is observed on Monday through Friday, a worker on the eligibility list will be eligible for Pay Guarantee Plan benefits for such week by being available for work Monday through Friday, less the day on which the paid holiday is observed.